 The cost for the six-month Health Evangelism course is of $3400.
 Upon acceptance, students are required to send a deposit of at least 10% of tuition ($340); the balance must be paid upon arrival.

 A limited number of students are regularly accepted through the Missionary Volunteer Program (formerly called the Work Scholarship Program).
-Upon acceptance, Missionary Volunteers (MVs) are required to send a $350 deposit.
+Upon acceptance, Missionary Volunteers (MVs) are required to pay all the deposits mentioned in this section.
 MVs volunteer 40 hours per week gaining valuable experience and assisting the ministry for 6 full months prior to the regular 6-month course.
-The first 16 hours cover their room and board expenses, and the remaining hours can be counted towards eligibility to participate in the Health Evangelism program.
-After volunteering for the required number of hours, an MV can participate in the regular 6-month Health Evangelism program.
+The first 16 hours cover their room and board expenses, and the remaining hours can be counted towards eligibility to participate in the Health Evangelism Program.
+After volunteering for the required number of hours, an MV can participate in the regular 6-month Health Evangelism Program.
 More details are available.

-During their 1st semester, Missionary Volunteer students work 16 hours a week to cover for their room and board expenses.
-During the 2nd semester, the amount of hours may vary.
-There is a $200 room and board deposit, which must be paid upon acceptance to the course.
+For students attending the Health Evangelism Program, room and board expenses are covered partially by volunteer work hours.
+While doing the Missionary Volunteer Program, all these expenses will be covered with volunteer work hours.
+However, the Institution requires a refundable $200 room and board deposit, which must be paid upon acceptance to the course.
 This fee covers any expense related to school property damage the student may incur.

 There is a $200 evangelism fee, which must be paid upon acceptance to the course.